 As part of Compassion's ministry, Ithungu participates in church activities, Bible class and choir.
 She is also in primary school where her performance is average.
 Singing, telling stories and art are her favorite activities.

-Your love and support will help Ithungu to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Ithungu in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Ithungu lives in the hillside community of Bwera, home to approximately 20,000 residents.
 Typical houses are constructed of dirt floors, mud walls and iron sheet roofs.
 The primary ethnic group is Bakonzo and the most commonly spoken language is Lhukonzo.